thhdragon/ff5m/docs/UNINSTALL.md

 To remove the mod, you have several options:

+> [!WARNING]
-**Warning**: Uninstalling the mod will remove all custom configurations and settings.
-If you plan to reinstall the mod later, consider using the SOFT_REMOVE option to preserve root access and configurations.
+> Uninstalling the mod will remove all custom configurations and settings.
+If you plan to reinstall the mod later, consider using the `SOFT_REMOVE` option to preserve root access and configurations.

 ### Run Macro via Fluidd/Mainsail